-- (2) Cultural Resources Background Search.
-We will conduct a California Historical Resources Information System records search of the 2020 Metro Plan area at the Southern San Joaquin Valley Information Center (SSJVIC) located at California State University, Bakersfield.
-The primary purpose of the records search is to identify any previously recorded cultural resources known to exist within or near the Plan area.
-In addition to the archaeological inventory records and reports, an examination will be made of historical maps, the National Register of Historic Places, California Register of Historical Resources, the California Historical Resources Inventory, and the listing of California Historical Landmarks.
-The records search will also reveal the nature and extent of any cultural resources work previously conducted within the Plan area and adjacent vicinity.
-A map showing the results of the literature search including areas previously inventoried and previously recorded sites will be provided.
 We assume the SSJVIC will conduct this records search within a maximum direct expense of \$1500.
-As part of the background research, we will request a records search of the Sacred Lands File (SLF) from the Native American Heritage Commission (NAHC) and will contact individuals and/or organizations who may have knowledge of, or concerns with, historic properties in the area.
-As many as two telephone calls will be made to each of the contacts from the NAHC and local organizations to document "good-faith" efforts to follow-up and the results will be documented in a table. - (3) Cultural Resources Technical Study.
+As part of the background research, we will request a records search of the Sacred Lands File from the Native American Heritage Commission (NAHC) and will contact individuals and/or organizations who may have knowledge of, or concerns with, historic properties in the area.
+As many as two telephone calls will be made to each of the contacts from the NAHC and local organizations to document "good-faith" efforts to follow-up and the results will be documented in a table.

+- (3) Cultural Resources Technical Study.
 Upon completion of the records search and literature review, we will conduct a survey of the five project-level site locations.
 Upon completion of the survey effort, we will prepare a technical report documenting the results of the cultural resources analysis, as well as provide programmatic management recommendations for cultural resources within the 2020 Metro Plan area.
-The report will be prepared following the California Office of Historic Preservation's Archaeological Resource Management Reports (ARMR): Recommended Contents and Format, and will include a historic context, methods and impacts considerations.
+The report will be prepared following the California Office of Historic Preservation's Archaeological Resource Management Reports: Recommended Contents and Format, and will include a historic context, methods and impacts considerations.
 The report will include figures depicting the area surveyed and studied for cultural resources.
 Draft copies of the report (digital pdf) will be submitted to the lead agency for review and approval.
 We assume two rounds of comments from the local and federal lead agencies will be necessary.
-Once reviewed, digital copies of the final report will be prepared and submitted.

-(4) Assumptions: No cultural resources requiring recordation or updating will be identified by the records search or field survey at any of the project-specific locations.
-It is assumed that 50% of the specific project area will be in undeveloped or rural areas and will be surveyed on foot; the remainder of the specific project area will be in urban or built up areas and will be surveyed via windshield survey only.
-It is assumed the cultural resources survey can be conducted by one cultural resources specialist over a period of five days.
-It is assumed that the survey will not identify any archaeological resources that require recordation or updating.
-A maximum of three built environment resources will be recorded and evaluated as a result of the field survey.
+Once reviewed, digital copies of the final report will be prepared and submitted. - (4) Assumptions: No cultural resources requiring recordation or updating will be identified by the records search or field survey at any of the project-specific locations.
+Up to 50% of the specific project area will be in undeveloped or rural areas and will be surveyed on foot; the remainder of the specific project area will be in urban or built up areas and will be surveyed via windshield survey only.
+The cultural resources survey can be conducted by one cultural resources specialist over a period of five days and the survey will not identify any archaeological resources that require recordation or updating.
+A maximum of three built environment resources will be recorded and evaluated from the field survey.
+Included in this assumption is that up to 50% of the specific project area will be in undeveloped or rural areas and will be surveyed on foot; the remainder of the specific project area will be in urban or built up areas and will be surveyed via windshield survey only.
+The cultural resources survey can be conducted by one cultural resources specialist over a period of five days and the survey will not identify any archaeological resources that require recordation or updating.
+This equates to either 200 acres or approximately 40 miles of pipeline route.
+This estimate assumes the pipeline route is unpaved and is in terrain in less than 30 degrees slope.
+For pipeline located within paved areas, such as along roadway right-of-way, a greater number of miles could be covered in the same amount of time because the survey would be done via windshield.
 Should any additional cultural resources be identified during the survey, the budget would need to be augmented to record or update the resources.
-No subsurface testing will be conducted, nor will any artifacts, samples, or specimens be collected during the survey.
+No subsurface testing will be conducted, nor will any artifacts, samples, or specimens be collected.